Note: Some of the material in this story is MATURE.

 There was only silence save breathing.

 He entered the kitchen without knowing why.
-Without really thinking about it, Scott ran a small amount of water from the sink and downed it like a shot of vodka.
-Then, the counter a firm support to his leaning posture, Scott drew and exhaled a weary breath.
+He ran a small amount of water from the sink and downed it like a shot of vodka.
+The counter a firm support to his leaning posture, Scott drew then exhaled a weary breath.

 The computer in the next room beckoned him, but for once Scott ignored it.
 He felt as though even numbing his mind with the herb beside the monitor would bring him no solace, nor with the alcohol in the freezer.
 He quickly realized nothing beneath the roof of the house would bring him any comfort.